 1- Remind visitors to finish their purchase

-You can show desktop ads to your mobile visitors in order to remind them of the products they had previously checked and capture their attention.
+You can show desktop ads to your mobile visitors to remind them of the products they had previously checked and captured their attention.

 Facebook’s new dynamic product ads are a powerful way of remarketing products and targeting users according to their past actions on your website or mobile application.
-These are automated ads which tags your website visitors or app users with the products they have previously shown interest in and shows those specific products ads.
+These are automated ads that tag your website visitors or app users with the products they have previously shown interest in and show those specific product ads.

 To get your dynamic ads up and running, go to your Facebook ads account

-1- Under Assets, go to Product catalogue → Create a catalogue
+1- Under Assets, go to Product catalog → Create a catalog

 2- You can either add products manually, upload a data feed file with details about the products, or add the Pixel code to your website

-3- Once that is done, create the first ad for your catalogue by designing your template and you are done
+3- Once that is done, create the first ad for your catalog by designing your template and you are done

 2- Retarget recent visitors and customers

 You can also retarget users that have recently visited your website or purchased a product.